Development of stadiums in English football: Fulham

 Since Fulham's promotion to the Premier League, and the conversion of Craven Cottage to an all-seater stadium, the club have been slowly adding to the capacity of the ground every summer.
 There are periodic reports of a new stadium in White City to be shared with Queens Park Rangers, but such plans are not currently being pursued by either club, with both concentrating on developing their existing grounds.
 Craven Cottage was the final top division stadium to feature standing accommodation when Fulham were promoted in 2001, but Taylor Report regulations meant it closed a year later.
 During this period there was intermittent rumours of the Cottage being sold and Fulham possibly purchasing land at Battersea Power Station or elsewhere in West London.
 Thus Fulham ground-shared with rivals Queens Park Rangers for two years at Loftus Road until they returned to an all-seater Craven Cottage.
 The plan at the time had been for Craven Cottage to reach over 30,000 capacity, but these were delayed due to opposition from local residents and at first the club had to settle for a 22,000-seat stadium.

 There have been gradual increases in capacity since Fulham's return, with the capacity now being 25,700.
 In 2012, the local council approved raising Craven Cottage's capacity to 30,000.
-The latest plans include changes made by their new owner Shahid Khan after he purchased the club in 2013, with construction to begin in Summer of 2019.
+The latest plans include changes made by their new owner Shahid Khan after he purchased the club in 2013, with construction to begin in summer of 2019.
 The new plan includes a riverwalk which extends up to 11m into the River Thames, which some opponents feel will set a dangerous precedent for future development along the river.
 On 22 May 2019, Fulham appointed Buckingham Group Contracting Ltd as the lead contractor for Riverside Stand project.

-The development began in summer 2019 and is scheduled to be completed in 2021.
-The capacity at Riverside Stand will be increased from 4,689 to 8,650; increasing the overall capacity into 29,600.
+The development began in summer 2019.
+The capacity at Riverside Stand increased from 4,689 to 8,650; increasing the overall capacity into 29,600.